google/WebFundamentals/src/content/en/fundamentals/design-and-ui/animations/animations-and-performance.markdown

 ---
 layout: shared/plain
-title: "Animations and performance"
+title: "Animations and Performance"
-description: "TODO"
+description: "Animations must perform well, otherwise they will negatively impact the user experience."
 written_on: 2014-08-08
-updated_on: 2014-10-22
+updated_on: 2015-08-26
-authors:
-  - paullewis
-  - samthorogood
+order: 9
 translation_priority: 0
 key-takeaways:
   code: